whoisoldman/analyze_clipboard_text/README.md

    IN YOUR FILE (.txt):

    lines: 1
-   words: 10
+   words: 16
-   characters with spaces: 82
+   characters with spaces: 102
-   characters without spaces: 76
+   characters without spaces: 87
-   characters in the filename with extension: 11 characters in the filename without extension: 7 spaces in the filename without extension: 1
+   characters in the filename with extension: 11 characters in the filename without extension: 7 spaces in the filename: 0
    ```

 These examples demonstrate how to use the program to analyze text from the clipboard or from text files.